freyadam/chatter/README.md

 ### Running client ###

 Client can be executed by a command `./bin/client <address> <port>` where both address and port belong to server that the client connects to.
+Port of a client is selected automatically.
 Both IPv4 and IPv6 addresses are supported.
-Port of a client is selected automatically.

 ### Client usage ###

 User controls the interaction simply by writing on command line and confirming his actions by pressing Enter.
-That means that each line represents a single message for the client.
+That means that each line represents a single message for the server.
 Some lines have special meaning.
 For example `/end` closes the connection and client while `/cmd rest_of_line` tries to perform a command on server.